Using Keywords

 Not every article in the result list is going to be relevant to your topic question, or assignment requirements.
 But databases have tools called limits to help narrow down your results to the most relevant.

-Using the menu on the left side of your screen, narrow your results down to articles that are from academic journals, published in the last ten years, and methodology: empirical study.
-You'll find the methodology option by clicking on the Methodology drop-down menu.
+Using the All Filters button to open the Filters Panel, narrow your results down to articles that are from the Source Type academic journals, published in the last ten years, and methodology: empirical study.

 The search results will automatically refresh based on your selections.